-3.4 The Economic Development Needs Assessment (EDNA) 2021 concluded that the employment land requirement to support the highest economic growth forecast during the Plan period is 39.9 ha

-The proposed employment land supply is made up of the following sites
+- 3.4 The Economic Development Needs Assessment (EDNA) 2021 concluded that the employment land requirement to support the highest economic growth forecast during the Plan period is 39.9 hectares. - 3.5 The proposed employment land supply is made up the sites included in Table 2 as set out in Local Plan Policies E3, E4 and E5; these sites allow for a range of flexible employment land in a variety of locations across Copeland.